Category Archives: Southern Gold County

 (Update: in 2021 the Caldor Fire started near Grizzly Flat, directly to the west of this ride.
 It spread east until it ended up threatening the Tahoe Basin.
 So North South Road was directly in its path and in all likelihood was devastated by the burn.
 In fact our route goes through the infinitesimal community of Caldor.
 I haven’t been back to the area since the fire.)

 North South Road is a small back road that runs north and south (duh) between Mormon Emigrant Trail (which is actually a large two-lane road) and Omo Ranch Rd.
 It often lacks a center line, and some maps don’t even show it (AAA does).
-My friend Steve Cimini of the Sacramento Bike Hikers showed it to me.
 It meanders pleasantly up and down, never getting particularly taxing, through standard nice Sierra pine/cedar forest, but the thing that sets it apart is the solitude.
 Usually I measure traffic in cars per mile, a good road being a car or two per mile; on North South you measure traffic in cars per hour.
 The last time I rode it, on a fine Monday summer midday, I saw 3 vehicles, and I did 18.6 miles before I saw the first one.
 It has a good surface for a road this little used—only the most fastidious will be put off.
 Not a great ride but a very good one.

 Continue reading